parallelchain-io/parallelchain-docs/docs/user_guides/wallet_browser_extension/transfer_tokens.md

 !!! note
     This process is the same on Xperience Browser Extension as it is on ParallelChain Explorer.

-Sending and receiving assets with digital wallets is a keystone of any blockchain’s decentralized infrastructure.
+Sending and receiving assets with digital wallets is a keystone of any blockchain’s decentralised infrastructure.
 Follow the steps below to send and receive tokens with your ParallelChain account.

 !!! note